angular/angular/aio/content/guide/comparing-observables.md

     Promises provide one.
     This makes observables useful for getting multiple values over time.

-*   Observables differentiate between chaining and subscription.
-    Promises only have `.then()` clauses.
-    This makes observables useful for creating complex transformation recipes to be used by other part of the system, without causing the work to be executed.
+*   Observable values can be transformed with operators as well as in the subscription.
+The rich variety of RxJS operators observables enables complex transformations that can be passed around to other parts of the system, without causing the work to be executed prematurely.

-*   Observables `subscribe()` is responsible for handling errors.
-    Promises push errors to the child promises.
-    This makes observables useful for centralized and predictable error handling.
+    Promises have `.then()` clauses which can transform values but only after the work is done.

+*   Observables and Promises handle errors differently with roughly comparable efficacy.

+The following sections explore these points in greater detail.
 ### Creation and subscription

 *   Observables are not executed until a consumer subscribes.

-    The `subscribe()` executes the defined behavior once, and it can be called again.
-    Each subscription has its own computation.
-    Resubscription causes recomputation of values.
+    The `subscribe()` initiates the observable's behavior which may execute synchronously or asynchronously and could produce one, many or no values over time.

+    For "unicast" observables, if you call `subscribe` again, you get a new observable execution with its own production of values.
+    Calling `subscribe` on a "multicast" observable (e.g., `Subject` or an observable with the `shareReplay` operator) simply adds another *subscriber* to the already running observable.

+    The `subscribe` call is the end-of-the-line.
+You cannot continue to manipulate values after `subscribe(...)`.

     <code-example header="src/observables.ts (observable)" path="comparing-observables/src/observables.ts" region="observable"></code-example>

-*   Promises execute immediately, and just once.
-    The computation of the result is initiated when the promise is created.
+*   Promises execute immediately when they are created.
+There is no deferred execution and, therefore, no equivalent to `subscribe()`.

+    A promise is always asynchronous and can produce at most one value.

-    There is no way to restart work.
+    There is no way to restart a promise and it retains its result value for the life of the promise.

-    All `then` clauses \(subscriptions\) share the same computation.
+    You can chain additional `then` clauses to a promise.

     <code-example header="src/promises.ts (promise)" path="comparing-observables/src/promises.ts" region="promise"></code-example>

+<a id="chaining"></a>
-### Chaining
+### Transformations

-*   Observables differentiate between transformation function such as a map and subscription.
-    Only subscription activates the subscriber function to start computing the values.
+*   Developers can transform values both in the *subscription* and in piped *operators*.
+There are large number of RxJS operators to suit many complex scenarios, including numerous ways to combine and split observables.

-    <code-example header="src/observables.ts (chain)" path="comparing-observables/src/observables.ts" region="chain"></code-example>
+    <code-example header="src/observables.ts (operators and multiple values)" path="comparing-observables/src/observables.ts" region="operators"></code-example>

-*   Promises do not differentiate between the last `.then` clauses \(equivalent to subscription\) and intermediate `.then` clauses \(equivalent to map\).
+*   Promises do not have an equivalent to `subscribe()`.
+You can transform the emitted value of a promise through one or more `.then` clauses.
+Promises have a small set of combiners (e.g., `all`, `any`, `race`).

-    <code-example header="src/promises.ts (chain)" path="comparing-observables/src/promises.ts" region="chain"></code-example>
+    <code-example header="src/promises.ts (chained .then)" path="comparing-observables/src/promises.ts" region="chain"></code-example>

 ### Cancellation